 COLLECTING SWAG, ENTERING EXHIBITOR DRAWINGS

-• You’ll find some neat swag at the exhibitor booths.
+• You’ll find some neat SWAG at the exhibitor booths.
 Collect items gracefully!
-This isn’t Halloween – don’t hold your convention canvas bag open and sweep in a pile of items.
+This isn’t Halloween – don’t hold your convention canvas bag open and sweep in a pile.

 • If it’s a really cool gadget, don’t ask for nine more.
 Usually exhibitors will give you one and possibly one extra.